OKState-TWISTER/MRI_Controller/README.md

 - **Start and End Azimuth**: The range of azimuth angles you want to sweep across.
 - **Start and End Elevation**: The range of elevation angles you want to sweep across.
 - **Step Size**: The step size for both azimuth and elevation (i.e., how much to move the device between measurements).
+- **Measurement Type**: Enter True to capture entire waveforms, enter False to capture peaks.
+The code will not do both at the same time.

 In the UTOL_Motion_Control_pc.py script:
 - **Save Folder**: The folder where the measurement data will be saved.
 This is set in the code, not the config file